kmassada/kmassada.github.io/_posts/2016/2016-03-27-docker-primer.md

 ![containers vs vms]({{ site.url }}/images/containers_vs_vms.png)

 ### The Run Down
-The big picture: With Docker create an ELK stack that monitory hosts and containers
+The big picture: With Docker create an ELK stack that monitors hosts and containers

 The Details: Deploy a set of docker containers.